 The Sheep Fiends record music in an improvisational, impromptu, and extemporaneous style.
 Lyrics are typically composed as the music is played, musicians find their way by ear, and it is not uncommon for an instrument to change hands mid-song.

 The Sheep Fiends play no particular genre, and every Sheep Fiends jam is a performance.
 We started making music over 20 years ago in 1992 and over 100 musicians have floated in and out of the group, bringing with them a virtual orchestra of instruments.
-The Sheep Fiends do occasionaly play for the public, and the audience often ends up on-stage playing along.
-There have been no public performances since 2004 as the group is focused on work in our studio, The Rumpus Room.
+The Sheep Fiends is a band that focuses on recording music and does not typically play live performances.

 Much of our material is available for free download under the Creative Commons Attribute-NonCommerical-ShareAlike 2.0 license.
 You can browse The Sheep Fiends Recordings and Sound Files section to check out the material.
 If you are tired of music made by market analysis, if you have been listening to the same radio format for too long, then perhaps our material is what you have been looking for.